meninob/ipad2-unlock/README.md

 # it also uses the ldconfig, which is in the script inst_icu.sh file, to address errors when running ideviceactivation, after initial installation.
 This is probably because of configuration files not in the right path.

 # tried to get it working in an Acer Chromebook R16 I think, but it did not work, even after ensuring that the ipad device is allocated to the linux subsystem
-# also note that if running the unlock script over internet, using a vodafone network, it will be blocked by vodafone
+NOTE: If running the unlock script over internet, using a vodafone network, it will be blocked by vodafone

-#note to use the sliver.php and the celeanger server app
+NOTE: to use the sliver.php and the celeanger server app

 #After the Dockerfile is built using the $podman build -t icloud-unlock:unlock .